 To make weddings more fun and exciting, newlyweds and guests in China often participate in traditional wedding games locally called “nao dong fang” where friends and relatives would make playfully suggestive jokes at the newlywed couple’s expense in their bedroom.
-In recent years, however, these games have become more naughty, at times reaching the point of just being grossly inappropriate.

 Such is the case of a wedding in central China’s Henan Province, wherein a father-in-law was shown locking his lips with his son’s bride in a supposed effort to win a bet offered by a wedding guest.